 top of page

-Sichuan-style stir fried bok choy
+Sichuan-style stir-fried bok choy

-Updated: Apr 25, 2021
+Updated: Apr 20

-This wonderful bible on Sichuan cooking is a must have on every bookshelf.
+This excellent book on Sichuan cooking is a must-have on every bookshelf.
 The recipes range from the simple, like this one, to the more complex and involved.
-This is a book I am slowly getting into, lots of unique and fun recipes to try.
+This is a book I'm slowly getting into, with lots of unique and fun recipes to try.

-For more recipes from this cookbook click here.
+For more recipes from this cookbook, click here.

 Ingredients